Misat11/OwOJava/README.md

 Then you should definitely try this compiler plugin for Java.

 > **Note**
 > This compiler plugin is only compatible with *javac*.
-Other compilers, such as *ecj*, will not work.
+Other compilers, such as *jdt*, will not work.
 > While this plugin should work correctly with any OpenJDK version since 11, it has only been tested with OpenJDK 17.

 ## Building